ZackWilde27/Z3dPy/README.md

     clock.tick(30)
     screen.fill("black")

+    # For this example, it's easier to raster all triangles at once. for a more custom pipeline, see the wiki

     # Pass our list of meshes and camera info to the rasterizer, it'll return a sorted list of triangles to draw on our screen
     for tri in z3dpy.RasterTriangles(myMeshList, myCamera):